Earnest Money

 Reasons buyers step out of a deal include:

-1. Undesired inspection results: If the house is inspected before the deadline mentioned in the agreement and the results do not meet the buyer's requirements, the buyer reserves the right to step out of the deal and withdraw the money previously paid.
+1. Undesired inspection results: If the house is inspected before the deadline mentioned in the agreement and the results do not meet the buyer's requirements, the buyer reserves the right to withdraw from the deal and withdraw the money previously paid.

 2. Overpriced houses: if the house's appraisal shows that it deserves less than the stated price on the purchase agreement, buyers get to keep their money and not purchase the home.

-3. Financing difficulties: If the buyer was unable to secure the required financing to purchase the house, they get to withdraw the escrow deposit and break the deal.
+3. Financing difficulties: If the buyer is unable to secure the required financing to purchase the house, they get to withdraw the escrow deposit and break the deal.

 Note: These conditions are mostly included in purchasing agreements with a deadline.
 If they are omitted, the buyer cannot withdraw their money.
 Also, even if they are included, but the buyer cannot meet the stated deadline, they may be subject to losing the good faith deposit.